tea2x/zksnark-poc/README.md

     `snarkjs powersoftau verify pot12_final.ptau`

-## Setup ceremony - phase2 - contribute security for zkey file
+## Setup ceremony - phase2 - contribute security for zkey file (for groth16 only)

 14. Setup
     - plonk: doesn't re quire a specific trusted ceremony so is chosen,  go to step 21.
 Export the verification key